andriarna98/asdfasdf/README.md

 ## How to Start

-These instructions will get you a copy of the project up and running on your local machine for testing.
+Download or pull the repository on to your local computer, and install the required modules listed below.
+Run the main.py file with python

 ### Prerequisites